toydotgame/old-google/README.md

     * [x] Google Doodle support.
 	    * [x] Google Doodle search page support.
 * [ ] Refactor.
+    * [ ] Remove `&tbm=isch` for SVG google logo handling as Google has removed this search page.
     * [ ] Rename references to "random row" to "pills"—as Google likes to call them.

 ## Compiling for Testing
 ### Requirements: